Levminer/ezrtc/README.md

 # ezrtc

--   Easy cross-platform WebRTC communication with a simple signaling server.
+-   Easy cross-platform WebRTC communication with data channels and a simple signaling server.
--   Currently supports: JavaScript, C#, Rust.
+-   Currently supports: JavaScript/TypeScript, Rust.

 > [!WARNING]
 > Ezrtc is currently unstable and not recommended for production use.
 The API is subject to change.